Sony Model 8-301W Portable Television (1961)

 Before getting too carried away, I tested the type 210HB4 picture tube.
 If the CRT is dead, this TV may not be worth restoring.
 My Sencore CR-70 tester doesn't have a socket for this tube, so I used the universal adapter, which has little probes that clip to the CRT pins.

-The audio came through loud and clear, indicating that the tuner and audio circuits are working fine.
-The raster is dim, with no sign of the broadcast image, as if the video signal simply isn't getting through.
+The audio came through loud and clear, indicating that the tuner and audio circuits are working, at least marginally.
+The raster was dim, with no sign of the broadcast image, as if the video signal simply wasn't getting through.

 Cleanup and Further Investigation